UB-Mannheim/malibu/INSTALL.md

 ## Server configuration

-General remark for the bnb service: We included `getBNBData.sh` as a cronjob, which runs every Saturday, at 10 am (010**6).

 ### For Debian 7 (Apache 2.2)
 You need the php library <a href="http://php.net/manual/en/book.yaz.php">yaz</a> on the server.
 For Debian 7 (Apache 2.2):